muarshad01/Docker_and_Kubernetes/04_Making_Real_Projects_with_Docker.md

 # The GOAL of this porject is:

-* 1. CREATE a tiny `Node.js WebApp`
+* CREATE a tiny `Node.js WebApp`
-* 2. WRAP it inside a Docker Container, and
+* WRAP it inside a Docker Container, and
-* 3. be able to ACCESS it from a browser running on a local-machine
+* ACCESS it from a browser running on a local-machine

 ***

 ## 37: Project Outline

 * Steps:
-  - 1. Crete a `Node.js WebApp`
+  - Crete a `Node.js WebApp`
-  - 2. Create a Dockerfile
+  - Create a Dockerfile
-  - 3. Build image from Dockerfile
+  - Build image from Dockerfile (`$ docker build .`)
-  - 4. Run image as container
+  - Run image as container (`$ docker run IMAGE_ID`)
-  - 5. Connect to WebApp from a browser
+  - Connect to WebApp from a browser

 ***